 His work has been featured in VICE Magazine, The New York Times, Business Week, Al Jazeera, BBC, Global Post, Neue Züricher Zeitung, The Age, The National, Die Zeit, Der Spiegel, AP, Stern Online, TIME Magazine and a variety of other print and broadcast outlets.

 Through the late 1980s, Freccia covered Haiti, obtaining exclusives with military coup leaders.
-Into the 1990s, Tim worked in North and West Africa shooting stills and video, including interviews with Nelson Mandela and formerSenegalese President Abdoulaye Wade.
+Into the 1990s, he worked in North and West Africa shooting stills and video, including interviews with Nelson Mandela and former Senegalese President Abdoulaye Wade.

-Tim has produced still photography and motion pictures for most major NGOs and organizations including the UN, CARE, Human Rights Watch, World Vision and the German umbrella fund raising organization Aktion Deutschland Hilft, in Europe, Asia and Africa, as well as for small, focused humanitarian organizations.
+Freccia has produced still photography and motion pictures for most major NGOs and organizations including the UN, CARE, Human Rights Watch, World Vision and the German umbrella fund raising organization Aktion Deutschland Hilft, in Europe, Asia and Africa, as well as for small, focused humanitarian organizations.

-He has worked extensively in South Sudan, including with with actors and activists George Clooney and Mia Farrow, and produced for VICE Media on South Sudan’s current civil war and the Ebola outbreak in West Africa.
+He has worked extensively in South Sudan, including with with actors and activists George Clooney and Mia Farrow, and has produced for VICE Media on South Sudan’s current civil war and the Ebola outbreak in West Africa.